lwojcik/starcraft2-api-docs/docs/docs/usage/custom-access-token.md

 # Custom access token

-StarCraft2-API can use custom OAuth access token to be used for data retrieval.
+StarCraft2-API can use custom OAuth access token for data retrieval.
 If custom access token is provided, StarCraft2-API will not request for a new one on every single query.
-That results in shorter response time and allows for making OAuth authorization flow and data processing logic independent of each other.
+That results in shorter response time and allows for maintaining OAuth authorization flow and data processing logic separately from each other.

 As stated in [Blizzard Battle.net API docs](https://develop.battle.net/documentation/guides/using-oauth), access tokens last for 24 hours.
 They can be revoked by a number of different events (password change, account lockdown etc.).
 StarCraft2-API can detect expired access token and obtain a new one, but ultimately **it is user's responsibility to keep custom access tokens valid and up to date**.